himudigonda/Gboard-New-UI/README.md

 Enables the Android 12 Google MaterialYou, Google branding, Other minor tweaks in Gboard.

+## TODO
+1. change the script to perform sed instead of move!

 ## Prerequisites for MaterialYou
 1. Android 12 DP2 or above.
 2. Updated Gboard.